-Occidental, its subsidiaries, or both, have entered into agreements providing for future payments, primarily to secure terminal and pipeline capacity, and also for drilling rigs and services, electrical power, steam and certain chemical raw materials.
+Occidental, its subsidiaries, or both, have entered into agreements providing for future payments, primarily to secure terminal and pipeline capacity, and also for drilling rigs and services, electrical power, non-lease components, steam and certain chemical raw materials.
 Occidental has certain other commitments under contracts, guarantees and joint ventures, including purchase commitments for goods and services at market-related prices and certain other contingent liabilities.
-The amounts that will be paid for such outstanding off-balance sheet purchase obligations as of December 31, 2022 are \$3.0 billion in 2023, \$4.2 billion in 2024 and 2025, \$2.5 billion in 2026 and 2027 and \$2.2 billion in 2028 and thereafter.
+The amounts that will be paid for such outstanding off-balance sheet purchase obligations as of December 31, 2023 are \$3.2 billion in 2024, \$4.1 billion in 2025 and 2026, \$2.5 billion in 2027 and 2028 and \$2.6 billion in 2029 and thereafter.